zettsu-t/python-r-cpp/r_proj/rCppSample/README.md

 ## Quickstart

-1. Launch RStudio Server and login /r-studio-server.example.com:8787/
+1. Launch RStudio Server and log in `r-studio-server.example.com:8787`
 2. Open rCppSample.Rproj
 3. Select the Build tab and click the Install and Restart button
 4. Select the Check button